nomad

 For some reason this decision was really hard because it has the possibility of completely throwing my life up in the air again.
 It made me question who I am and who others want me to be.
 Plus, it added a great deal of uncertainly to my life – and uncertainty is scary.

 I know what you are thinking – Sherry – your nomadic lifestyle is already full of uncertainty; you don’t have a home, you travel full time, you live out of a suitcase, and you generally don’t know where your next paying gig is coming from.
-True, my life is not real stable.
+True, my life is not really stable.
 But at least there is some weird stability simply in the fact that I’ve been doing this for 10 years.

 But now I stared at that tweet.
 Those were my words.
 Those are my thoughts.
 And yes, that is a tip I really believe down to the core of my heart and being; it’s not fluff.